mrakgr/The-Spiral-Language/readme.md

 Types in branches of If do not match.
 Got: <function> and <function>
 ```
-If function have same bodies, they can be returned from branches of a dynamic if statement if they also have the same environments.
+If functions have the same bodies, they can be returned from branches of a dynamic if statement if they also have the same environments.
 ```
 if dyn true then
     inl a,b = dyn (1,2)